TomNotArtem/Android_11_on_HTC_One_M7/README.md

 ## Download and install TWRP::

 0. Download [TWRP](https://dl.twrp.me/m7univ/) and rename it to recovery.img.
 If the zip archive is downloaded, then you need to pull out the recovery.img file from there
-1. Place the file you downloaded in the same folder where the Android files are, that is C:\Android
+1. Place the file you downloaded in the same folder where the Android files are, that is C:\android
 2. Switch the phone to fastboot mode
 3. Now type in the command line:
 ```